dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 event.register("Ashfall:ActivateBushcrafting:Registered", registerBushcraftingRecipe)
 ```

 What this means is when Ashfall is registering their bushcrafting recipes, our `registerBushcraftingRecipe()` function will run.
 So let's test this.
+Launch the game and read the MWSE.log.

 If we search the log for "Bandage", you'll could only find the `"Initialized"` log but not the `"registering recipe"` log.
-That's because, from MWSE.log, you know that our mod was initialized after Crafting Framework finished registering all the MenuActivator.
+That's because, the print order of the logs, you know that our mod was initialized after Crafting Framework finished registering all the MenuActivator.
 That's why our event callback never runs.

 We can fix this by tweaking the `priority` when registering our `initialized` event.